-Culture in Medieval Islam
+History And Culture in Medieval Islam

 The medieval era was one of the most impressive for Islam as far as the contribution to knowledge is concerned.
-In any discussion of Muslim contributions in terms of knowledge during what is now referred to as the Islamic Golden Age, culture stands out as one of the most remarkable areas where Muslims left a lasting impression.
+In any discussion of Muslim contributions in terms of knowledge during what is now referred to as the Islamic Golden Age.
+Culture stands out as one of the most remarkable areas where Muslims left a lasting impression.

-This niche in particular covered Islamic architecture, Islamic pottery, Islamic calligraphy, Islamic textile arts, Islamic miniature, and so on.
+This niche in particular covered Medieval Islam architecture, Islamic pottery, Islamic calligraphy, Islamic textile arts, Islamic miniature, and so on.
 All through the Middle Ages, works of the Muslim experts in Islamic decorative arts remained in high demand all across Europe.
 To show how durable these works were, many of them still survive till date.
 The textile and fabrics for example were either used as wears by the aristocrats or used by the clergy as shrouds or vestments for the church.

 One interesting thing with the Muslim art experts of that period was that they adhered to some of the most fundamental principles of Islam in their works.
 These include tolerance, peace, and total submission to the will of Allah (SWT).
 Hence, much of the works they did had ornamental purposes.

 Of all the scripts used in that period, the Arabic Kufic script stood out.
 It was used extensively for decoration in Europe so much so that it evolved into what is known as pseudo-Kufic.
 It is called pseudo because it is an imitation of works of the great Muslim minds in European art.

 The use of pseudo-Kufic script was also incorporated into church frames, fabrics, and sacred halos.
-This design using pseudo-Kufic is still visible today in the works of artists like the Italian painter Giotto di Bondone (better known as Giotto).
+This design using pseudo-Kufic is still visible today in the works of the artists.
+For example, the Italian painter Giotto di Bondone (better known as Giotto).

 The influence of Muslims in culture in the Middle Ages is also visible in the carpets.
 Especially the world-famous Oriental carpets.
 The carpets emanated from Muslim communities in Egypt which was then under the Mamluks or several parts of the Ottoman Empire.

-The same thing applies to the violin which stems from another musical instrument called the rebec, developed by the Muslims.
+The same thing applies to the violin which stems from another musical instrument called the rebec.
 All these contributions to knowledge do not come as any surprise as Islam encourages seeking for knowledge as a cardinal part of faith.
 Almighty Allah (SWT) said in the Holy Qur’an: